alexeyinkin/eb-1a/2-petition/README.md

 but couldn't get through the redirects.
 So I just sent my agent to walk in and negotiate it.
-They said to her that my email was being processed, and they would get back to me with the available occupations and price.
+They said to her that my email was being processed, and they would get back to me with the available occupations and prices.
 In a few days, they responded, and we agreed on the details.
 I sent my agent again to pick it up.
-Interestingly, they didn't charge her, although they have price tag on custom reports.
+Interestingly, they didn't charge her, although they had a price tag on custom reports.
 Well, that's Georgia.

 I've heard that an officer often requires